 A quick win is an improvement or outcome that can be speedily delivered and has immediate benefit.
 Ideally it will be relatively easy to implement and inexpensive.

 Delivering a quick win is a good way to make a useful contribution and prove your value.
 Plus, having something to get stuck into in the early days will give you a sense of purpose and allow you to build practical knowledge, and when you deliver, you’ll also get a confidence boosting sense of achievement into the bargain.

 How do you identify a quick win opportunity?

 Ask your manager

-Ask your manager what they would like you to achieve in your first 30 days.
+Ask your manager what are the first things they would like you to achieve and when they would like you to complete them by.
 This will give you a clear understanding of their expectations and provide a timeframe to work with.
 Establishing this level of clarity early on will help you prioritise action and deliver your first quick wins.

 Spot points of pain

 Look out for everyday issues, perhaps small things that cause mild frustration but have just become widely accepted, and then try to find a fix.

 Use the critical thinking skills you have developed at university to unpack the problem, look at it from a range of different angles, analyse any available data, and then develop potential solutions.

 Organisations often take on an intern or placement students or recruit a new graduate because they want people who can offer a fresh perspective and mix things up a bit.
 Your everyday points of reference are likely to be different to people that have been in work for a while, so you’re well placed to offer a new way of looking at something.